Who is Steve Rotheram? - Liverpool - Labour Party

 Rotheram is married to Sandra, a psychiatric nurse, and they have three children together.
 His personal experiences and career reflect a deep commitment to public service and advocacy for the Liverpool City Region and its residents.

-What are Steve Rotheram's Political Values?
+What are Steve Rotheram's Labour Party Values?

 Steve Rotheram is a member of the Labour Party.